Understanding Maths Anxiety At School And What Teachers and Parents Can Do To Support Children

 And remember, if it is indeed good to talk, it is also good to listen when children share these anxieties – ensure that they know and feel that they have been heard.

-If your child mentions any maths terminology you are not sure of, take a look at our primary maths dictionary for kids to discover what it means.
+If your primary school child mentions any maths terminology you are not sure of, take a look at our primary maths dictionary for kids to discover what it means.

 7. Teach your child to ask questions when they don’t understand